rbalch/AlexaWorkshop/README.md

 #### BaseAlexaRequest

-Implements the basics you need (processing incoming requests).
+Implements the basics you need (processing incoming requests, parsing the incoming variables, and loading/returning the session attributes).

 Inherit from it and make a @property for each incoming intent.